ProjectIndoor/projectindoorweb/doc/backend.md

 As you can see in the graphic above, the Application server and the database are communicating with each other over JDBC.
 Note that in no place in the actual implementation, JDBC is actually coded.
 The application server uses JPA which in turn uses JDBC to communicate with the database.
 The right hand side shows the two mentioned Clients.
-The Web Client can be accessed from a standard web browser, while App can be installed on an Android operated phone.
+The Web Client can be accessed from a standard web browser, while the provided App can be installed on an Android operated phone.
 Both clients communicate with the Back End over the already shown REST API.

 ## Backend Architecture